Cardinals vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 - In nine games as the underdog over the last 10 matchups, the Cardinals have a record of 4-5.

-- When it comes to the total, the Cardinals and their opponents are 4-6-0 in their last 10 games.
+- When it comes to the over/under, the Cardinals and their foes are 4-6-0 in their last 10 contests.

-- Oddsmakers have not posted a runline in any of the Cardinals' past 10 contests.
+- The Cardinals' previous 10 games have not had a spread posted by bookmakers.
+In three consecutive games, St. Louis and its opponent have finished below the over/under, with the average total established by bookmakers being 8.7 runs.

 Cardinals Betting Records & Stats

-- St. Louis has entered nine games this season as the underdog by +150 or more and is 5-4 in those contests.
+- St. Louis has played as an underdog of +185 or more twice this season and split those games.

-- The Cardinals have an implied victory probability of 40% according to the moneyline set by sportsbooks for this matchup.
+- The Cardinals have an implied victory probability of 35.1% according to the moneyline set for this matchup.

-- St. Louis and its opponents have hit the over in 73 of its 151 games with a total this season.
+- St. Louis' games have gone over the total in 73 of its 152 chances.

-- The Cardinals have an against the spread record of 2-8-0 in 10 games with a line this season.
+- In 10 games with a line this season, the Cardinals have a mark of 2-8-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!